d9pouces/django-floor/doc/source/signals.rst

     - your browser receives a HTML page as well as some JS and CSS files linked in the HTML page, and this HTML page contains the unique ID,
     - a websocket is open by the JS code and identifies itself with this unique ID, creating a bidirectionnal communication channel,

-Python Signal calls are translated into Celery tasks, whatever they are received by the websocket connexion (thus triggered by the browser), triggered by the Django view processing a :class:`django.http.request.HttpResponse`, or triggered by a Celery worker that is processing a previous signal.
-Signals that are sent to the browser are written to a Redis queue corresponding to the targetted property.
+Python Signal calls are translated into Celery tasks, whatever they are received by the websocket connection (thus triggered by the browser), triggered by the Django view processing a :class:`django.http.request.HttpResponse`, or triggered by a Celery worker (that is processing a previous signal).
+Signals that are sent to the browser from Python are written to a Redis queue read by the server that processes the websocket connection.

 Defining Python signals